libreERP/libreERP/README.md

 WAMP server configuration
 =========================
-You can initiate a WAMP server using $ sudo crossbar init This will create a config.json file in it in your /home/{{username}}/.crossbar  folder replace the content of the config.json with the settings in ../libreERP/config.json file Now you can start the WAMP server with $ sudo crossbar start
+You can initiate a WAMP server using

+$ sudo crossbar init

+This will create a config.json file in in your /home/{{username}}/.crossbar  folder.
+We need to replace the content of the config.json with the settings in ../libreERP/config.json file

+Now you can start the WAMP server with

+$ sudo crossbar start

 You also need to set the WAMP_SERVER ip address in the ../libreERP/libreERP/settings.py